0-harshit-0/0-harshit-0/blogs/html.md

 Now, this can look fine, and you can style it, add animations, etc., but the machine sees only one thing everywhere (i.e., `<div>`).
 It will try to infer structure using other signals, but not having meaningful tags can lead to issues.

 > [!WARNING]
-> The blog is not completed yet, check back later for more updates
+> The blog is not completed yet.
+Check back later for more updates

+> [!NOTE]
+> Recommended source for learning: https://web.dev/html.

 ## Other reading material